An Evidence Based Approach to Workforce Planning

 People Plan 1 is what we’re going to do in the current year.

 Workforce planning can be hard to sell to an executive group or to a board largely because they wonder about the benefit that they’re going to get.
-I think that the people plan should be a programme of activity, which is made really clear.
+I think that the people plan should be a program of activity, which is made really clear.

 We’re going to hire this number of people in these areas over the next six months.